mikej/git-intro/git-intro-slides.md

 ![left](images/file-copies.png)

-^ If you've been coding even for a little while you've probably already discovered the value of keeping track of the changes you've made to your program as you go along.
+^ If you've been coding even for a little while you've probably already discovered the value of keeping backup copies of your program as you go along.
 For example taking a copy of your source file when you get to a point where everything is working and before you start on the next change.

 ^ You may also have found yourselves testing how far back the Undo command goes it your editor :)